valkyrjaio/valkyrja/README.md

 About Valkyrja
 ------------

 > **Note:** This repository contains the core code of the Valkyrja framework.
-If you want to build an application using Valkyrja, visit the [Valkyrja App repository](https://github.com/valkyrjaio/application).
+> If you want to build an application using Valkyrja, visit the [Valkyrja App repository][Valkyrja App repository].

 [Valkyrja][1] is a PHP framework for web and console applications